c-neto/carlosneto.dev/_sources/blog/2024/2024-02-08-starship-zsh.md.txt

 Productivity is a dynamic goal, and tools must fit your current needs and continually may be changed to enhance processes based on demands.

-Currently, for my DevOps routine, the combination of ZSH and Starship proves to be a balanced approach, offering a blend of performance, simplicity, productivity, and extendability.
+Currently, for my DevOps routine, the combination of ZSH and Starship proves to be a balanced cross-platform approach, offering a blend of performance, productivity, and extendability.

 ## Links